BekithembaMrwetyana/Digital-Portfolio/README.md

 - **S** – In the *Skills & Interests* topic, I completed value identification exercises and took a quiz to classify my vocational interests using the Holland Code (RIASEC model).
 - **T** – My goal was to understand which skills and interests make me fulfilled and how they match real-world ICT roles.
-- **A** – I discovered that I’m primarily **Investigative**, **Realistic**, and **Enterprising**.
-I enjoy problem-solving, building solutions, and leading mini-projects.
-I aligned this insight with career options like software engineer, data analyst, and system architect.
+- **A** – I discovered that I enjoy problem-solving, and building solutions.
+I aligned this insight with career options like software engineer, web developer.
-- **R** – I gained a clearer understanding of what makes me engaged and happy at work.
+- **R** – I gained a clearer understanding of what makes me engaged and happy at working on a project.
 This informed how I structured my CV and what kind of work environments I aim for.

 ---